nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. "New task added: recurring task Start Date: 03/03/17 Start Time: 1400 End Date: 03/03/17 End Time: 1500 <br>
 Task added at index: 1"
-2. "Task has successfully recurred"
+2. "Task has successfully recurred" <br>
 The event recurring task has been recurred 3 more times, everyday for 3 days.

 ### 2. Recur Deadlines